Advanced Hydrostatic Drivetrains

 Non-existing piston side forces allow for high combustion pressure, improving efficiency and power density.
 Multi-fuel capability, including Hydrogen.
 Lower costs through less material and fewer parts and manufacturing processes.

-2. High combustion efficiency:
+2. Low heat losses - High combustion efficiency:

-3. Less friction: One cylinder.
+One cylinder.
 Two opposed pistons without side loads.
 No crankshaft and connection rod bearings.
 No valve train.
 No oil pump.
 Small fan and water pump.

-Piston Impulse Charger & Compounder
+Piston Impulse Charger & Compounder (PICC)

 Engine